 Tiki wall hanger or tiki on a stand.
-The artworks are crafted from plantation grown gaboon using laser technology.
+These Maori artworks are crafted from plantation grown gaboon using laser technology.
 The artworks are hand assembled.
-This piece of art boasts super fine detail, paua inlay and comes complete with wall mount, related story and protective box.
+This piece of art boasts super fine detail, paua inlay.
+And it comes complete with wall mount, related story and protective box.

 - size tiki wall hanger: